ryanco/x12-parser/docs/source/api/org/pb/x12/Loop.rst

 .. java:method:: public Loop addChild(int index, String name)
    :outertype: Loop

-   Creates an empty instance of \ :java:ref:`org.pb.x12.Loop`\  and inserts the loop as a child loop at the specified position.
+   Creates an empty instance of \ :java:ref:`Loop`\  and inserts the loop as a child loop at the specified position.
 The returned instance can be used to add segments to the child loop.

    :param index: position at which to add the loop
    :param name: name of the loop
-   :return: a new child \ :java:ref:`org.pb.x12.Loop`\  object
+   :return: a new child \ :java:ref:`Loop`\  object

 addSegment
 ^^^^^^^^^^